c-franco/link-vault/README.md

 LinkVault is a free and open source project designed to help you easily organize and access your favorite links.
 With a user-friendly interface and powerful features, LinkVault makes it simple to keep all your important URLs in one place.

-Built using the **Android Studio** and **Java**, it ensures compatibility and reliability across a wide range of Android devices.
-The user interface, crafted with **XML**, is both visually appealing and easy to navigate.
-For secure local data storage, LinkVault uses **SQLite**, providing efficient and reliable data management.

 ## Features

 This app lets you: